 7 Health Benefits of Sex that are Totally Unexpected

 Sex and sexuality can be a big deal for many people, with issues surrounding intimacy and sexual activity proving to be of huge importance to our lives and wellbeing.
-However, sex doesn’t have to be overlooked with more scientific studies than ever proving that sexual activity is beneficial for our physical, intellectual, emotional and psychological well-being.
+However, sex doesn’t have to be overlooked with more scientific studies than ever proving that there are many health benefits of sex and that sexual activity is beneficial for our physical, intellectual, emotional and psychological well-being.

 That’s right, doing the deed can help support and enrich the modern man in many areas of our lives, outside the bedroom – we decided to investigate and collated a list of 7 of the most unexpected health benefits of sex.
 You’re welcome!